derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 "spectral irradiance/flux" or "spectral radiance".

 The term "mean intensity" is used in libRadtran/uvspec terminology to mean the actinic flux divided by :math:`4\pi` steradians.
-Acitinic flux has the same units as irradiance/flux and could equally well be called actinic irradiance.
+Actinic flux has the same units as irradiance/flux and could equally well be called actinic irradiance.
 A preferred term for "mean intensity" could be "actinic sterance".
+Actinic flux could also be referred to as "scalar irradiance".

 Camera and Imager
 -----------------